Metadrop/drupal-fix-permissions-script/README.md

 Clone or download the repository content to your server.

+Two scripts are provided:

+ * `drupal_fix_permissions.sh`: Main script that actually does the work
+ * `autofix-drupal-perms.sh`: Wrapper to invoke `drupal_fix_permissions.sh`
+  with predefined parameters.
+It is handy to configure in sudoers.

-Link to `drupal_fix_permissions.sh` in the `/usr/local/bin` or another folder present in the user's PATH.
+If `autofix-drupal-perms.sh` fits your needs just symlink it into `/usr/local/bin` or another location reachable from the user's PATH.

-If you are using `autofix-drupal-perms.sh`, link it as well.
-Because it expects `drupal_fix_permissions.sh` to be at `/usr/local/bin` make sure that path exists or edit the autofix script.

-If required, edit your sudo configuration to allow users to run `drupal_fix_permissions.sh` as root.
+Otherwise, you can create your own wrapper or invoke `drupal_fix_permissions.sh` directly.

+### Permissions

+In order to manipulate files/folders ownership and permissions the script must be run as root.
+You may need to configure your sudoers file to allow for that.
+An example is included in `autofix-drupal-perms.sudoers.example` file.

 ## Usage